Cart

 Minor stem leakageInspect stem packing and handle hardwareMay be serviceable depending on valve design

-Seat wear or internal leakageReplace PTFE seats if the valve is designed for serviceRepairable on many 3-piece valves
+Seat wear or internal leakageReplace PTFE seats if the valve is designed for serviceRepairable on serviceable 1-piece, some 2-piece, and many 3-piece valves

-Damaged ball surfaceInspect for scoring, corrosion, or embedded debrisOften replacement unless rebuild parts are available
+Damaged ball surfaceInspect for scoring, corrosion, or embedded debrisReplace ball if available, otherwise replace valve

 Body damage or cracked castingRemove valve from serviceReplace valve